Clifton James

-George Clifton James (May 29, 1920 – April 15, 2017) was an American actor known for roles as a prison floorwalker in Cool Hand Luke (1967), Sheriff J.W.
-Pepper alongside Roger Moore in the James Bond films Live and Let Die (1973) and The Man with the Golden Gun (1974), the sheriff in Silver Streak (1976), a Texas tycoon in The Bad News Bears in Breaking Training (1977), the sheriff in Superman II (1980), and the owner of the scandalous 1919 Chicago White Sox baseball team in Eight Men Out (1988).
+George Clifton James (May 29, 1920 – April 15, 2017) was an American actor of film, theatre, and television.
+He was best known to screen audiences for his various character roles, including prison floorwalker Carr in Cool Hand Luke (1967), Sheriff J.W.
+Pepper alongside Roger Moore in the James Bond films Live and Let Die (1973) and The Man with the Golden Gun (1974), the sheriff in Silver Streak (1976) and Superman II (1980), a Texas tycoon in The Bad News Bears in Breaking Training (1977), and Charles Comiskey in Eight Men Out (1988).

-Early life
+Early life and education

 James was born in Spokane, Washington, the son of Grace (née Dean), a teacher, and Harry James, a journalist.
 He grew up in Oregon in the Gladstone area of Clackamas County.

 James was a decorated World War II United States Army veteran.
 He served as an infantry platoon sergeant with Co.
 "A" 163rd Infantry, 41st Division.
 He served forty-two months in the South Pacific from January 1942 until August 1945.
 His decorations include the Silver Star, Bronze Star, and two Purple Hearts.

+After the war, James attended the University of Oregon on the G.I.
+Bill, where he developed his interesting in acting.
+He later moved to New York City, where he continued his studies at the Actors Studio.